-The USDA 502 loan is designed specifically to help with new homeownership and our team specializes in this.
+The USDA 502 Direct Loan is designed specifically to help with new homeownership, and our team specializes in this.
 Here is how it works and the next steps to take if you want to become a new homeowner.

-- You must meet the income requirements for the development and have a total household income (combined income of everyone in the house) of not more than $52,300 per year for up to 4 in the house or $69,050 per year for 5 or more in the house.
+- You must meet the income requirements for the development and have a total household income (combined income of everyone in the house) of no more than:

 If you qualify immediately: